 - Eligibility for unemployment assistance has also been expanded for those whose jobs have been impacted by COVID-19.
 Read the details here: https://www.mass.gov/info-details/massachusetts-covid-19-unemployment-information

-- The Department has already begun implementing the FPUC program for regular UC claimants.
-The $600 will be added to all eligible weeks of benefits retroactive to the week beginning March 29, 2020 -April 4th and continuing until July 31, 2020.
+- The Department added the $600 to all eligible weeks of benefits retroactive to the week beginning March 29, 2020 -April 4th and continuing until July 31, 2020.

 - Those receiving PEUC, PUA, and EB will receive the additional $600 payments retroactive to March 29, 2020 as soon as their claims are processed and determined eligible.

-- Eligible claimants under PUA will be retroactively compensated with this benefit beginning February 2, 2020, or the first week a claimant was unable to work as a result of COVID-19, whichever date is later.
+- Eligible claimants under PUA will be retroactively compensated with this benefit from January 27, 2020, or the date when of unemployment, whichever is more recent, as long as the recipient became unable to work because of a COVID-19 related reason.
 The last week this benefit is payable is the week ending December 26, 2020.

 - The PEUC program provides up to 13 weeks of unemployment insurance benefits to individuals who have exhausted their previous unemployment benefits.
 The first week a claimant can be compensated on this benefit is the week beginning March 29, 2020, and the last payable week is the week ending December 26, 2020.